GreffMASTER/GBX-REHexPlugin/README.md

 The plugin will go through the file and make comments in important sections.
 (Warning: large files might freeze the program for a while and it would look like the editor is not responding, but it's actually taking a long time to find node terminators.)

+You can change some settings in the `gbx/plugin.lua` file.

 ## How to install
 Copy the `gbx` folder to your REHex `plugins` folder.
 You can find it in: